RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 Build applications that bring single-digit ms latency right as the edge embedded in 5G.
 Fewer hops to go from the device to the service.
 Right at the city aggregation site is AWS.
 *This part ended with an awkward hug around 10:47*

+# Conclusion
+A lot of people get nervous about change.
+It's scary how far behind you can become in a very short period of time.
+With what the cloud offers, you can build things that were never possible before.
+That is an opportunity unlike any other.

 *Rewatch the Andy Jassy keynote*